danielsaidi/SwiftUIKit/README.md

 # SwiftUIKit

-SwiftUIKit is a library that adds extra functionality to `SwiftUI` and `Swift`.
+SwiftUIKit is a library that adds extra functionality to Swift and SwiftUI.
 It contains additional components, a lot of extensions to native types, and much more.

 SwiftUIKit can kickstart your development and solves many tricky problems.